FalkoHof/rsem-rna-seq-pipeline/README.md

 ```
 git clone https://gitlab.com/nodine-lab/rsem-rna-seq-pipeline.git
 ```
-This pipeline contains a collection of three scripts:
+This pipeline contains a collection of three scripts that should be run in the following order:
 1. rsem_make_reference.sh -  a script to build an rsem index
 2. make_pbs_mapping_table.sh - a script for creating a mapping table to tell rsem_pipe.sh which files/folders should be processed